-PLE A VOTE FOR EACH OF THE NOMINEES IN PR EASE SIGN, DATE AND RETURN PROMPTLY I OPOSAL 1 AND FOR N THE ENCLOSED EN PROPOSALS 2 IVELOPE.
-PLE , 3, 4 AND 5 IS RECOMMENDED BY THE BOARD OF DIRECTORS.
-ASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE X Proposal 1.
-To elect the board of directors' three nomin ess as directors: Proposal 2.
+R PROPOSALS 2, 3, 4 AND 5 IS RECOMMENDED BY THE BOARD OF DIRECTORS.
+ENVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE X Proposal 1.
+To elect the board of directors' three nomine ees as directors: Proposal 2.
 To ratify the selection of Deloitte & Touche LLP as the company's independent registered public accounting firm for the fiscal year ending April 30, 2025: 1a.
-Wahid Nawabi FOR AGAINST ABSTAIN Proposal 3.
+Wahid Nawabi FOR AGAINST ABSTA Proposal 3.
 Non-binding advisory vote on the compensation of the company's Named Executive Officers: 1b.
-Cindy Lewis Proposal 4.
-FOR AGAINST ABSTAIN Management proposal to amend the company's amended 1b.
-Joseph L. Votel 1 1000001 4. and restated certificate of incorporation to provide for annual election of all directors: Proposal 5.
-Management proposal to amend the company's amended and restated certificate of incorporation to provide for officer exculpation: confirms all that signed hereby revokes any other proxy to vote at the annual meeting, and hereby ratifies and said attorneys and proxies, and each of them, may lawfully do by virtue hereof.
-With respect to wn at the time of the solicitation hereof, said proxies are authorized to vote in accordance with ent.
-OR, TO THE E. AUTHORITY TO 5.
-IF ANY OTI AUTHORITY TO PROXIES.
-DXY WILL BE VOTED IN ACCORDANCE WITH THE INSTRUCTIONS SET FORTH ABOVE ATTENT NO CONTRARY DIRECTION IS INDICATED, WILL BE TREATED AS A GRANT OF VOTE FOR EACH OF THE NOMINEES IN PROPOSAL 1 AND FOR PROPOSALS 2, 3, 4 AND HER BUSINESS IS PRESENTED AT THE ANNUAL MEETING, THIS PROXY CONFERS D AND SHALL BE VOTED IN ACCORDANCE WITH THE RECOMMENDATIONS OF THE rsigned acknowledges receipt of a copy of the notice of annual meeting and accompanying t dated August [], 2024 relating to the annual meeting. indicate your e address on your account, please check the box new address in the address space above.
-Plea e registered name(s) on the account may not be s se note that MARK " X" HERE IF YOU PLAN TO ATTEND THE MEETING.
-Signature of Sto ockholder Date: Signature o f Stockholder Date:
+Cindy Lewis 1b.
+Joseph L. Votel Proposal 4.
+Management proposal to amend the company's amended and restated certificate of incorporation to provide for annual election of all directors.
+Proposal 5.
+Management proposal to amend the company's amended and restated certificate of incorporation to provide for officer exculpation: The undersigned hereby revokes any other proxy to vote at the annual meeting, and hereby ratifies and confirms all that said attorneys and proxies, and each of them, may lawfully do by virtue hereof.
+With respect to matters not known at the time of the solicitation hereof, said proxies are authorized to vote in accordance with their best judgment.
+THIS PROXY WILL BE VOTED IN ACCORDANCE WITH THE INSTRUCTIONS SET FORTH ABOVE OR, TO THE EXTENT NO CONTRARY DIRECTION IS INDICATED, WILL BE TREATED AS A GRANT OF AUTHORITY TO VOTE FOR EACH OF THE NOMINEES IN PROPOSAL 1 AND FOR PROPOSALS 2, 3, 4 AND 5.
+IF ANY OTHER BUSINESS IS PRESENTED AT THE ANNUAL MEETING, THIS PROXY CONFERS AUTHORITY TO AND SHALL BE VOTED IN ACCORDANCE WITH THE RECOMMENDATIONS OF THE PROXIES.
+The undersigned acknowledges receipt of a copy of the notice of annual meeting and accompanying proxy statement dated August 12, 2024 relating to the annual meeting.
+To change the address on your account, please check the b indicate your new address in the address space above.
+Pl changes to the registered name(s) on the account may not be this method. ease note that Signature of Stockholder Date: Signature of Stockholder Date: Note: Please sign exactly as your name or names appear on this Pro xy.
+When shares are held jo ntly, each holder should sign.
+When signing as executor, administrator, attorney, trustee or guardian, please give full zed officer, giving full title as such.
+If signer is a partnership, please sign in partnership name by authorized person.